devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/verification_plan.md

   velocities.
 * Choose a rotor ω state (or duty) that gives **exactly** `T_total = m*g`.

-  * You can compute this either with a quick root solve on ω using your own prop model (`prop_thrust ~ kT ρ ω²`), or by using the calibrated “2× hover thrust at duty=1” relationship to find a duty in-range.
+  * This can be computed with a quick root solve on ω using the prop model (`prop_thrust ~ kT ρ ω²`), or by using the calibrated “2× hover thrust at duty=1” relationship to find a duty in-range.